Thiago-Vogel/CleanCodeArc/README.md

 # Updates
 * 1 - First commit version of a sample template
+* 2 - Tests and Dependency Inversion
-* 2 - Upcoming...(Security methods and container deploy)
+* 3 - Upcoming...(Security methods and container deploy)